lintonfisher/clean-downloads/README.md

 This script aims to organise items in the downloads folder by sorting them in an _archives_ folder.

+This script is intended to be run on a machine running Mac OS.

 ## Usage

 At the bottom of the script, change the parameters in the function call `cleanDownloadsFolder(7, 30)` to suit your preference.